 The one and only chicken drumstick recipe you’ll need for the summer grilling season!
-This easy grilled chicken recipe with chimichurri sauce is bursting with flavor and it’s unbelievably juicy!
-Plus, it’s super easy to make – plus, you can have the chimichurri recipe ready to go in 5 minutes.
+This easy grilled chimichurri chicken recipe with homemade sauce is bursting with flavor and it’s unbelievably juicy!
+Plus, it’s super easy to make – you can have the chimichurri recipe ready to go in 5 minutes.
+Marinate the chicken the day before for a quick and easy dinner the next day.
 Also, try my creamy ‘Avocado Chimichurri Sauce’ as a dipping sauce on the side!

-Watch my video recipe for all the details and step-by-step instructions!
+Watch my YouTube grilled chimichurri chicken video recipe for all the details and step-by-step instructions!
 Want to receive new recipe notifications?
-Make sure to subscribe to my YouTube channel!
+Make sure to subscribe to my website email list and my YouTube channel and turn on notifications.

 The Chimichurri Marinade